 The preparation of condensed consolidated financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosures of contingent liabilities at the dates of the condensed consolidated financial statements and the reported amounts of revenues and expenses during the reporting periods.
 Actual results could differ from these estimates.
-Significant estimates and assumptions include reserves and write-downs related to receivables and inventories, the recoverability of long-lived assets, the valuation allowance relating to the Company's deferred tax assets, valuation of equity and derivative instruments, debt discounts, valuation of investments, and the estimated amortization periods of upfront product licensing fees received from customers.
-Periodically, the Company evaluates and adjusts estimates accordingly.
-The allowances for uncollectible accounts receivable balances amounted to \$19,000 and \$8,000, which are included in Accounts Receivable, net in the accompanying September 30, 2014 and March 31, 2014 condensed consolidated balance sheets, respectively.
+Significant estimates and assumptions include reserves and write-downs related to receivables and inventories, the recoverability of long-lived assets, the valuation allowance relating to the Company's deferred tax assets, valuation of equity and derivative instruments, debt discounts, valuation of investments, and the estimates accordingly.
+The allowances for uncollectible accounts receivable balances amounted to \$19,000 and \$8,000, which are included in Accounts Receivable, net in the accompanying December 31, 2014 and March 31, 2014 condensed consolidated balance sheets, respectively.